Don't Stand So Close to Me: Background

-The music and lyrics of the song were written by the lead singer of the Police, Sting.
-The song deals with the mixed feelings of lust, fear and guilt that a school teacher has for a student and the fallout when the inappropriate relationship is discovered by other adults.
-The line "Just like the old man in that book by Nabokov" alludes to Vladimir Nabokov's novel Lolita, which covers somewhat similar issues.
+The music and lyric of the song were written by the lead vocalist of the Police, Sting.
+It deals with the mixed feelings of lust, fear and guilt that a schoolteacher has for a student and the fallout when the inappropriate relationship is discovered by other adults.
+The line "Just like the old man in that book by Nabokov" alludes to Vladimir Nabokov's novel Lolita (1955), which covers similar issues.
 The line was criticised for rhyming "shake and cough" with Nabokov.
 Sting replied, "I've used that terrible, terrible rhyme technique a few times."

-Before joining the Police, Sting had previously worked as an English teacher.
-He referred to the song's story progression as "the teacher, the open page, the virgin, the rape in the car, getting the sack."
+Before joining the Police, Sting had worked as an English teacher.
+He referred to the song's story progression as "the teacher, the open page, the virgin, the rape in the car, getting the sack".

+Sting has been inconsistent on sources of inspiration for the song.
+In a 1981 interview, he stated, "I'd done teaching practice at secondary schools and been through the business of having 15-year-old girls fancying me - and me really fancying them!
+How I kept my hands off them I don't know...
+Then there was my love for Lolita which I think is a brilliant novel."

-In 1993, however, he said of the song's inspiration, "You have to remember we were blond bombshells at the time and most of our fans were young girls so I started roleplaying a bit.
+Yet he spoke somewhat differently in a series of 1993 interviews, saying, "You have to remember we were blond bombshells at the time and most of our fans were young girls, so I started roleplaying a bit.
 Let's exploit that."
-He also stated that the song does not have a basis in fact, stating that "To be frank, it was right in our market.
+He further distanced himself, citing business reasons: "To be frank, it was right in our market.
 A lot of teenage girls were buying our records.
 So the idea was, let's write a Lolita story."
-In a 2001 interview for the concert DVD ...All This Time, Sting denied that the song is autobiographical.
+In a 2001 interview for the concert DVD ...All This Time, Sting again denied the song being autobiographical.

 Production

-"Don't Stand So Close to Me" appeared on the Police album Zenyatta Mondatta (A&M), and became a hit No. 1 UK single, along with a corresponding music video.
+"Don't Stand So Close to Me" appeared on the Police album Zenyatta Mondatta (A&M), and became a No. 1 single on the UK Singles Chart, with a corresponding music video.
 In the US, it reached the top 10 on the Billboard Hot 100 chart, peaking at No. 10.
-In the UK, the track was confirmed by the end of 1980 to have been the biggest selling single of that year.
+In the UK, the track was confirmed by the end of 1980 to have been the biggest-selling single of that year.

 The B-side, "Friends", was written by Andy Summers and is inspired by Stranger in a Strange Land, a science fiction novel by Robert A. Heinlein.
 Summers described the track as "Very quirky.
 A touch of Long John Silver on Acid."

-Sting was asked to perform on Mark Knopfler's "Money for Nothing" as he was in Montserrat at the time, and accidentally reused the melody from "Don't Stand So Close to Me" in the counterpoint lyric "I want my MTV."
+Sting was asked to perform on Dire Straits’ "Money for Nothing" as he was in Montserrat at the time.
+The song reused the melody from "Don't Stand So Close to Me" in the counterpoint line "I want my MTV."
 It was only after this story was relayed to reporters during promotions for the Brothers in Arms album that lawyers for Sting became involved, and later copies of the album co-credit the song to Sting.
-The initial pressings list only Knopfler.
+The initial pressings list only Mark Knopfler.